-Q. What email notifications will I get from Veracode?
-A. Veracode keeps customers up to date with scan and overall service status via email.
-Veracode users will receive emails when: Password is changed, Pre-scan verification is complete, Scan is submitted, and Scan has completed.
+Q. What email notifications will I get from CA Veracode?
+A. CA Veracode keeps customers up to date with scan and overall service status via email.
+CA Veracode users will receive emails when: Password is changed, Pre-scan verification is complete, Scan is submitted, and Scan has completed.

 One example of pre-scan helping to resolve failures is the identification of missing dependencies that are referenced by the uploaded files.
 The output of the pre-scan will tell you what binaries are missing and will give you the option to upload them.
 In some cases binaries will need to be uploaded in order to provide a complete picture of the application for analysis.
 Other times it will be optional to upload the dependency, since the scan can complete without the additional information it provides.

 After you resolve a pre-scan warning you will need to resubmit the affected files or libraries to the CA Veracode platform.
 If you need to re-upload binaries, or upload new binaries, click the Back or Add Files button, locate the files to be added, and upload them.

 You do not need to wait for pre-scan verification to complete, as you will receive an email notification that you can return to the platform to select modules to scan.
 Refer to the CA Veracode help center for more information on Pre-scan error messages and application submittal error codes.

 Q. What is the difference between a Flaw and a Vulnerability?
 A. A CA Veracode scan highlights flaws discovered in a submitted binary.
 It is important to understand that not all flaws will be exploitable vulnerabilities.
 A flaw is a potential vulnerability.
 A flaw is a pattern that is flagged in the analyzed binary that is indicative of a vulnerability.